 211 (Newbury) Squadron

 211 (Newbury) Squadron is a thriving squadron in the heart of West Berkshire.

-As one of the biggest squadrons in Thames Valley Wing, we are able to offer a broad and varied training program, as well as many weekend activities.
+We are able to offer a broad and varied evening training programme, as well as many weekend activities.
 The Squadron has particular strengths in the fields of adventurous training, shooting, fieldcraft, drill & leadership training as well as Flying & Gliding.
-The cadets of 211 Squadron are proud to be one of the oldest squadrons in Thames Valley wing, and can trace their history back to the formation of the Air Training Corps in 1941 and have always been at the forefront of success and achievement within the Wing and in the local community.
+The cadets of 211 Squadron are proud to be one of the oldest squadrons in Thames Valley Wing, and can trace their history back to the formation of the Air Training Corps in 1941 and have always been at the forefront of success and achievement within the Wing and in the local community.

-We run a quarterly intake system, recruiting every January, April, July & October and have a comprehensive induction package for new cadets covering everything they'll need to know to help them on their way to joining one of the premier squadrons in Thames Valley Wing
+We run a quarterly intake system, recruiting every January, April, July & October and have a comprehensive induction package for new cadets covering everything they'll need to know to help them on their way to joining one of the air cadet squadrons of Thames Valley Wing

 Thames Valley Wing has been judged the runner up at the prestigious south-west Regional Activities Day held at HMS Raleigh in Cornwall.
 The strong team was drawn from across Oxfordshire and Berkshire competed against hundreds of other cadets from five other Wings.
 Continue reading